Chat, teams, channels, & apps in Microsoft Teams

 You may want to change these settings, based on your organization's needs and configuration.

-Teams is provided as part of many Office 365 licenses.
-To learn more about Teams licensing, see Office 365 licensing for Teams.
+Teams is provided as part of many Microsoft 365 or Office 365 licenses.
+To learn more about Teams licensing, see Microsoft Teams service description.

 Exchange and SharePoint interoperability

-For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Office 365 Group creation.
+For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Microsoft 365 group creation.
 The following articles outline information related to Exchange mailboxes hosted in various environments, how Exchange and Teams interact, and similar considerations for SharePoint and OneDrive for Business.